davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/atoms/ancestors-and-descendants/index.md

 URIs with /ancestors or /descendants support the following use cases:

-*  Retrieve all ancestors of a known source asserted identifier.
+*  Retrieve all ancestors of a known UMLS atom.
-*  Retrieve all descendants of a known source asserted identifier.
+*  Retrieve all descendants of a known UMLS atom.

 Note that 'current' in the URI can always be used to search against the latest UMLS publication.
 You may use any valid UMLS release back to 2008AA in your URI if you would like to search against a particular version of the UMLS.